dmytro-anokhin/url-image/README.md

 ### Using image processors and Core Image filters

-This example demonstrates using filters from this documentation (Processing an Image Using Built-in Filters)[https://developer.apple.com/documentation/coreimage/processing_an_image_using_built-in_filters].
+This example demonstrates using filters from this documentation [Processing an Image Using Built-in Filters](https://developer.apple.com/documentation/coreimage/processing_an_image_using_built-in_filters).

 ```swift
 import SwiftUI